hamzahsaeeds/tic-tac-toe/README.md

 # tic-tac-toe

-This is the game Tic-Tac-Toe's AI based implementation using the minimax algorithm in Python A graphical user interface is also added using the Python's module PyGame.
+This is the game Tic-Tac-Toe's AI based implementation using the minimax algorithm in Python.

+So far I was not able to beat this AI, based on multiple techniques that were used during gameplay.

+A graphical user interface is also added using the Python's module PyGame.
 Attached herewith are some screenshots taken at various instances of the gameplay:

 ![game1](https://user-images.githubusercontent.com/87268902/127745772-48dd97d5-4c22-4ace-9cbb-16d7733d3a7e.PNG)